codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 }
 ```

-This now handles the udpate and delete forms we built, calling `UPDATE` or `DELETE` statements on our database as required.
+This now handles the update and delete forms we built, calling `UPDATE` or `DELETE` statements on our database as required.
 Note that we are still using prepared statements to protect against SQL injection.

 ## Deploying the application